JabRef/jabref/CONTRIBUTING.md

 In case you have any questions, please

 1. comment on the issue,
-2. show up in our [gitter chat](https://gitter.im/JabRef/jabref), or
+2. show up in our [Gitter chat](https://gitter.im/JabRef/jabref), or
 3. show your current code using a draft pull request and ask questions.

 We favor looking into your code using a draft pull request, because we can then also load the code into our IDE.